Canadian skier arrested at Pyeongchang Olympics for stealing car while intoxicated, police say

 The three were taken into custody in Gongneung and banned from leaving South Korea.
 They were released late Saturday, CBC reported.
 It’s unclear if they had to pay a fine or face other consequences.

-Canadian Olympic Committee chief executive Chris Overholt confirmed an "incident occurred" just after midnight.
+Canadian Olympic Committee chief executive Chris Overholt confirmed in an earlier statement that an "incident occurred" just after midnight.

-"We have confirmation that individuals attached to our team are involved in the investigation and they're cooperating," Overholt said in a news conference Saturday.
-"We take this matter, of course, very, very seriously.
-However, until we know the results of the investigation, we're not really in a position to comment much further."
+He said in an updated statement: "The Korean police have concluded their investigation and our team members have been released.
+We expect our athletes and team members to conduct themselves responsibly and in keeping with our Canadian and Olympic values.
+We are deeply disappointed in the behaviours of these individuals.
+All team members are expected to respect the laws of South Korea and all places we compete in around the world.”

+Duncan and his wife said they were “deeply sorry” about the incident and said their actions showed “poor judgement.”
+Raine added in his apology that his actions were “inexcusable.”

 Duncan, from Ontario, competed in ski cross Wednesday and finished in eighth place.